ioantsep/DL-Keras-Project-borrower_pay_back/README.md

-# DL-Keras-Project-borrower_pay_back

-Deep Learning - Keras
+# Predict wether or nor a borrower will pay back their loan

-Given historical data on loans we are trying to build a model that can predict wether or nor a borrower will pay back their loan
+Given historical data on loans we are trying to build a model that can predict wether or nor a borrower will pay back their loan using Tensorflow

 ** LendingClub DataSet obtained from Kaggle: https://www.kaggle.com/wordsforthewise/lending-club